arbaz0010/LiveOS/README.md

 Still open: broad real-hardware coverage on x86 machines (firmware quirks vary), Pi 5 sustained-thermal measurements, faster NEON dot kernels on the Pi (implemented, awaiting board re-benchmarks), and C1-stepping Pi boards (tooling ready, untested on our hardware).

-## Built with a coding agent

-Most of the code in this repository was written with Claude Code using the Fable 5 model.

-That is part of the point.
-NightRun is also a test of how far a coding agent can be pushed when the target is not a web app but a bootable systems project: firmware entry points, a binary model format, quantized SIMD kernels, tokenizer parity, and an installer that must never eat the wrong disk.
-The methodology stayed boring on purpose: reference implementations for every kernel, token-for-token parity gates, adversarial parser tests, and a paper trail in the docs.

-Judge it like normal software: does it boot, does it run, does it validate, does it avoid eating your USB drive, and does the code make sense?

 ## Contributing